gomorpheus/morpheus-docs/release_notes/current.rst

 - NSX-V: Create and manage DHCP Relay for Edge Gateways and Logical Routers :superscript:`5.2.4`
 - NSX-V: Create and manage DHCP Bindings for Edge Gateways :superscript:`5.2.4`
 - Security: Two-factor authentication added for Morpheus local users as well as users from Active Directory and LDAP identity sources :superscript:`5.2.5`
+- Settings: Add IP addresses or hostnames to approved or denied lists which limits users to only approved sources when creating HTTP Tasks or populating Option Lists through REST calls.
+Previously, specific hosts could be denied but now administrators can opt to deny all hosts except those which are specifically approved :superscript:`5.2.5`

 Fixes
 =====